erinrwhite/github-for-researchers/README.md

 public vs. private
 -----
+[Repositories](https://help.github.com/articles/create-a-repo) ("repos") are collections of files.
 Any public repositories are free.

 Private repos are cheap.